platformsh/platformsh-docs/docs/src/languages/php/_index.md

 which is specified in the `PORT` environment variable.
 Note that the start command _must_ run in the foreground.

-If not specified, the effective default start command varies by PHP version:
+If not specified, the effective default start command for PHP-FPM varies by PHP version:

 * On PHP 5.x, it's `/usr/sbin/php5-fpm`.
 * On PHP 7.x and higher, it's `/usr/sbin/php-fpm<VERSION_NUMBER>`.

-While you can call it manually that's generally not necessary.
+You can call PHP-FPM manually but that's generally not necessary.
 Note that PHP-FPM cannot run simultaneously along with another persistent process (such as ReactPHP or Amp).
 If you need both, they have to run in separate containers.